 How do you unlock new Biomods in Subnautica 2?

-Once you have the Bioscanner crafted, unlocking new Biomods is straightforward: scan the specific Fauna or Flora listed as requirements in the Biolab.
-Each locked Biomod displays its scan requirements before you unlock it, so you can plan which creatures to track down.
+After crafting the Bioscanner, unlocking new Biomods becomes straightforward: scan the specific Fauna or Flora listed as requirements in the Biolab.
+Each locked Biomod shows its scan requirements before you unlock it, letting you plan which creatures to hunt down.

-The requirements range from common early-game creatures like the Water Slug all the way up to the Collector Leviathan, one of the largest threats in the game.
-For more on the confirmed Leviathans you will encounter, check out the Subnautica 2 confirmed Leviathans guide.
+Requirements span from common early-game creatures like the Water Slug up to the Collector Leviathan, one of the game's largest threats.
+For more on the confirmed Leviathans you'll face, check out the Subnautica 2 confirmed Leviathans guide.

 Biolab Biomod unlock screen